 Density.
-The project would add 108 new homes per acre, with much of this density concentrated in taller residential buildings with up to 18 stories.
-We are excited to see this level of density given that the surrounding neighborhood is almost entirely made up of low-density single family homes.
+The project would add 3,500 new homes, ranging from townhomes to taller residential buildings up to 18 stories.
+We are excited to see the density increase after earlier iterations, and are especially enthused by the added housing stock to an area of the city that is almost entirely made up of low-density housing options.